oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 - __Dynamic Routing Gateway (DRG)__: The DRG is a virtual router that provides a path for private network traffic between VCNs, or a network outside the region, an on-premises network, or a network with another cloud provider such as AWS or Azure.
 - __Local Peering Gateway (LPG)__: LPGs enable to peer one VCN with another VCN in the same region.
 Peering means the VCNs communicate using private IP addresses, without the traffic traversing the internet or routing through your on-premises network.
 This feature can still be used, however best practice is to now use the upgraded DRG for this as it simplifies the network configuration.
 LPG is now only needed for extreme low latency requirements.

-- __Load balancer__: A load balancer improves resource utilization, facilitates scaling, and helps ensure high availability.
+- __Load Balancer__: A load balancer improves resource utilization, facilitates scaling, and helps ensure high availability.
 The Oracle Cloud Infrastructure Load Balancing service provides automated traffic distribution from one entry point to multiple servers reachable from the VCN.
 In OCI this is a managed service.
 It offers a load balancer with your choice of a public or private IP address, and provisioned bandwidth.

 A load balancer (LB) protects backends, improves resource utilisation (SSL-offloading), facilitates scaling, and helps ensure high availability.
 A customer can configure multiple load balancing policies and application-specific “health checks” to ensure that the load balancer directs traffic only to healthy instances.
 The load balancer can reduce the customer's maintenance window by draining traffic from an unhealthy application server before it is removed from service for maintenance.